Turris Babel: Book one: the generations between Noah and Nimrod

 In Book One, Kircher resumed the account he had begun in Arca Noë of the generations that came after Noah.
 He addressed the question of how, just 275 years after the Flood, Noah's great-grandson Nimrod could command such a large number of people to build the Tower.
-He demonstrated that, assuming each of Noah's sons had a son and a daughter each year, and each of them in turn began procreating at the age of thirty, the population of the world would have been 24,328,000,000 by Nimrod's time.
-In fact his mathematics were flawed, and by his own method of reckoning the correct total would have been 233,280,000.
+He demonstrated that, assuming each of Noah's sons had a son and a daughter each year, and each of them in turn began procreating at the age of thirty, the world population would have been 24,328,000,000 by Nimrod's time.
+In fact, Kircher's mathematics were flawed, and by his own method of reckoning the correct total would have been 233,280,000.

 Book two: building the Tower of Babel

-In Book Two, Kircher devoted much care to demonstrating that Nimrod's project to build a tower to touch the heavens was physically impossible to achieve, and would have been disastrous for the planet if it had.
-He explained that the distance from the earth to the lowest celestial sphere, that of the Moon, was twenty-five earth diameters.
+In Book Two, Kircher devoted much care to demonstrating that Nimrod's building project to build a tower to touch the heavens was physically impossible to achieve, and would have been disastrous for the planet Earth if it had been achieved.
+Kircher explained that the distance from the Earth to the lowest celestial sphere, that of the Moon, was twenty-five earth diameters.
 There were not enough building materials in the world to construct a tower so high, and if it had been built it would have pulled the entire planet over out of its equilibrium at the centre of the universe, causing darkness and extreme climate change in many parts of the world.

-In addition to this, he offered an illustrated survey of the wonders of the ancient world, including the pyramids of Egypt, the labyrinth of Crete and the colossus of Rhodes.
+In addition to this, Kircher offered an illustrated survey of the wonders of the ancient world, including the pyramids of Egypt, the labyrinth of Crete and the colossus of Rhodes.